 The opening through which bowel motions (poo, faeces) are passed out of the body

-The programmed death of normal cells, which is how the body usually gets rid of old or damaged or uneeded cells.
+The programmed death of normal cells, which is how the body usually gets rid of old or damaged or unneeded cells.

-Drugs used to reduce the amount of the female hormone oestrogen in postmenapausal women.
+Drugs used to reduce the amount of the female hormone oestrogen in postmenopausal women.
 They are a type of hormonal therapy used to treat breast cancer.

 A fibrous material which has been shown to cause some cancers.
 It was used for insulation and in building products but is now banned in Australia due to the harmful effects of exposure to it.